regevbr/json-expression-eval/README.md

             - `between: readonly [number, number] (as const)` - True if the value is between the two specified values: greater than or equal to first value and less than or equal to second value.
     - `{property: value}`
         - compares the property to that value (shorthand to the `eq` op)

 > Nested properties in the context can also be accessed using a dot notation (see example above)
 > In each expression level, you can only define 1 operator, and 1 only

+> You can reference values (and nested values) from the context using the {"ref":"<dot notation path>"}
+> (see example above) on the right-hand side of expressions (not in parameters to user defined functions though)

 Example expressions, assuming we have the `user` and `maxCount` user defined functions in place can be:
 ```json